- Green Cards

-Please be aware that under U.S law – specifically, sections 201(b)(2)(A)(i) and 216 of the Immigration & Nationality Act, if you apply for permanent residence based on marriage to a U.S. citizen, and the marriage is less than 2 years old at the time of your interview, then if your case is approved, the foreign spouse will get Conditional Residence.
+Please be aware that under U.S law – specifically, sections 201(b)(2)(A)(i) and 216 of the Immigration & Nationality Act, if you apply for permanent residence based on marriage to a U.S. citizen, and you have been married for less than 2 years old at the time of your interview, if the case is approved, the foreign spouse will get Conditional Residence.

-You and your spouse will have an obligation to file another petition to remove the condition on your residence, within the 90 days preceding that 2-year anniversary.
+You and your spouse will have an obligation to file another petition, called an I-751 Petition to Remove Conditions on Residence, within the 90 days preceding the 2-year anniversary of the conditional green card.
 Although USCIS has recently started sending out reminders for those required to file I-751 petitions, you must file any change of address timely through the online AR-11 form and by calling the USCIS 1-800 number, so as to continue receiving mail from USCIS.
-Missing the filing deadline for your petition to remove conditions on residence means losing the right to work and travel abroad, and may eventually mean ending up in removal (deportation) proceedings, so it is VERY important to keep your attorney advised of any address changes, as well as USCIS.
+Missing the filing deadline for your petition to remove conditions on residence means losing the right to work and travel abroad, and might also mean ending up in removal (deportation) proceedings, so it is VERY important to keep USCIS and your attorney advised of any address changes.

 The financial support obligations of the sponsor, set forth in the I-864 Affidavit of Support, are a legally binding contract and remain in force through and beyond the removal of condition process.
 Those obligations survive divorce, or death of the sponsor.

-If a marriage does not survive the two year conditional period, the I-751 Petition to Remove Condition on Residence may be filed solo by the foreign spouse, requesting a waiver of the joint filing requirement, but only IF there is sufficient evidence to prove that it was a bona-fide marriage, not entered into to get a green card.
-This situation should be always be discussed with counsel before filing – It is not a good idea to proceed with a divorce, or even file a response to divorce pleadings, until you have consulted with an immigration attorney about how this may impact your status, and your ability to remove the conditions on residence.
+If a marriage does not survive the two-year conditional period, the I-751 Petition to Remove Conditions on Residence may be filed solo by the foreign spouse, requesting a waiver of the joint filing requirement, but only IF there is sufficient evidence to prove that it was a bona-fide marriage, which was not entered into to get a green card.
+This situation should be always be discussed with counsel before filing – it is not a good idea to proceed with a divorce, or even file a response to divorce pleadings, until you have consulted with an immigration attorney about how this may impact your status, and your ability to remove the conditions on residence.